What Are Some Possible Effects of Actos on Blood Sugar Levels?

-Actos and Low Blood Sugar
+Actos and Blood Sugar

-diabetes medications, Actos is unlikely to cause low blood sugar.
+Unlike many other diabetes medications, Actos is unlikely to cause low blood sugar.
 However, low blood sugar is more likely when Actos is combined with other diabetes medications.
 Low blood sugar is also more common: during fasting (before surgery); after prolonged exercise; in elderly people; and in those with adrenal, pituitary, liver, or kidney problems.

 Low blood sugar symptoms can vary depending on a number of factors, including how low the blood sugar levels are.
 Examples of early symptoms may include: